Kmeakin/walrus-report/src/20-reference.md

     print(int_to_string(x) + " ")
 }
 ```
-which should make it apparant that any mutations done on `mutate`'s parameters
+which should make it apparent that any mutations done on `mutate`'s parameters
 will be local to the body of `mutate`.

 In C, which is also a call by value language, it *is* possible to write a version